 There is limited guest housing for a nightly fee.
-See the personnel in the Business Office for information.
+Please contact the Administrative Assistant - Columbia Campus.

 Health Insurance

 LRU does not offer a basic health insurance plan for purchase to domestic undergraduate or graduate students.
 LRU highly encourages all students to have personal health insurance; several programs require students to provide proof of insurance.